Tearran/ITW_TCG/README.md

 The player with the highest score wins.

-If both players have the same score, the game ends in a tie.
+If both players have the same score, each play draw one card from there dech highest rang wins.

 ---